AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 >[!NOTE]
 >
-> Any changes to the metadata fields available under [File properties](./web-editor-right-panel.md#file-properties) will also trigger the working copy indicator on the document version.
+> Any changes to the metadata fields available under [File properties](./web-editor-right-panel.md#file-properties) or applied at the backend will also trigger the asterisk `(*)` on the document version.
+To prevent system-generated metadata updates from affecting this indicator, administrators can configure an ignore list for metadata properties.
+For details on how to configure metadata properties, view [Configure the ignore list of metadata properties](../install-conf-guide/conf-metadata-prop.md).

 ![Version update indicator](images/version-update-indicator.png){width="550" align="left"}